w-coding/Noor-Quran-Qibla-PrayerTime/README.md

 15- Recitation of the Qur'an by more than 70 Qur'an reciters.

- ## Six Kurdish Commentaries :-
+ ## Ten Kurdish Commentaries :-
+ • Puxta Interpretation.

- • Easy interpretation.
+ • Asan interpretation.
  • Interpretation of Raman.
- • Interpretation of the Guide.
+ • Interpretation of the Rebar.
- • Poor interpretation.
+ • Hazhar interpretation.
- • Interpretation of Life.
+ • Interpretation of Zhiyan.
  • Tafseer Sanahi.
+ • Interpretation Tawhidy
+ • Interpretation Roshn
+ • Interpretation Muiyasar